davidepi/spectre-light/README.md

 ### Building

 Building spectre-light works exactly like any other cmake project.
-Here are the instructions step by step, assuming cmake 3.1+ is already installed
+Here are the instructions step by step, assuming cmake 3.1+ and the build tools (build-essential, Xcode command line tools or Visual Studio) are already installed

 #### Linux and macOS
 ```